Totem-Incinerator/Totem-Incinerator/README.md

-### Hola!!! 👋
+### Hi! 👋

-Sobre mi:\
-Me gusta la informática, la producción musical y tengo un gato que se llama **Tornillo** 🐈‍⬛

-🧰 Herramientas favoritas:
+**About me:**
+- A systems analyst and aspiring systems engineer, I possess a passion for backend development while also embracing the challenges of full-stack projects.
+- If you'd like to connect with me, you can find me on [LinkedIn.](www.google.com)
+- One of my hobbies is making music.
+You can find my music on [Soundcloud.](https://soundcloud.com/skytan-music)

+**Programing things:**
+- My favorite programming languages include Pyhton, C#, and php.
+I'm also proficient in Java and JavaScript, and I'm currently interested in learning Rust.

+🧰 I have experience using tools like:
-  * Svelte
+  * Svelte.
-  * VueJs
+  * VueJs.
-  * Bootstrap
+  * Bootstrap.
-  * NodeJs
+  * NodeJs.
-  * MongoDb
+  * MongoDb.
-  * Mysql
+  * Mysql.
-  * Git
+  * Git.

- 🖱️ Otros
+ 🖱️ Others
-  * Microservicios
+  * Microservices.
-  * API´S REST
+  * API´S REST.

-#### Aprendiendo
+#### Learning
-📚 Estudiante de ingeniería de sistemas\
-📖 Actualmente fortaleciendo mi conocimiento en el backend con Java y Spring boot.
+📚 Systems engineering student.\
+📖 Data analysis and machine learning.